 Check in and leave unpacking for another time.
 Treat yourself to the sunshine and fresh air by taking a relaxing stroll in the neighborhood.
 Whether you’re staying in an Old Town bed and breakfast, or a posh resort setting, notice you’re never far from local restaurants, shops and of course, the sparkling Atlantic or Florida Gulf waters.
 Check here for our favorite Key West Accommodations.

 Feel comfortable asking a friendly local (like Amber) you meet on the street for recommendations of a tasty island meal.
 Key West is home to delicious options found at food wagons and hole-in-the-wall venues you may not find on your own.
-Find Shirmp Road Bar & Grille on Stock Island, a local favorite.
-The staff of most hotels are happy to assist with reservations and directions.

 After you’ve gotten acquainted with your surroundings, you’ll snuggle into your comfortable bed to the sounds of the island breezes through the palm trees.
 Sleep peacefully and dream about a full day of Key West adventure.